Guide to Ramadan, the Sultan of Months & Shawwal

 Before Asar:

-Ensure your home and body is clean.
+Ensure your home and body are clean.

 Fast on the eve, if you are able, to welcome the holy month in a state of fasting.